Small Business Employee Benefits: A Strategic Guide

 Providing a total compensation summary makes the abstract tangible.
 An employee might see their salary is $60,000, but their total compensation is actually over $80,000.
 This transparency helps your team appreciate the full financial commitment you’re making to their well-being and future.
 It’s a powerful way to frame compensation discussions and reinforce your company’s position as a competitive employer.

-Create an Ongoing Communication Plan
+Develop an Ongoing Communication Strategy

 Benefits communication shouldn’t be a once-a-year event crammed into a hectic open enrollment period.
 To ensure your team gets the most out of their plans, you need a clear and consistent communication strategy.
 An ongoing communication plan keeps benefits top-of-mind and helps employees feel confident using them.
 This can be as simple as a monthly newsletter highlighting a specific perk, like your wellness stipend or professional development fund.